bguthrie99/OSRS_ge_tracker/README.md

 # OSRS_ge_tracker
+Hi!

-Simple Python script that scrapes active trading prices directly from the OSRS website.
+This is a simple Python script that scrapes active trading prices directly from the OSRS website.
 Also uses osrsbox for item identification.
+This is a simple side project that I worked on for fun; I enjoyed getting practice working with Python and webscraping.

+I utilize only three packages in this.

+1. BeautifulSoup4 - used to submit my GET requests
+2. osrsbox - used for item identification and setting up for my data scrape
+3. cfscrape - also used for GET requests